pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 // display order in columns
 ```

+{% endraw %}

-Depending on which convention you pick (column major and post-multiply or row major and pre-multiply), remember it'll be faster to return a matrix column if you're using column major as we don't have to construct a new instance (we could if we wanted return a const reference to it).
+Depending on which convention you pick (column major and post-multiply or row major and pre-multiply) remember it'll be faster to return a matrix column if you're using column major as we don't have to construct a new object (we could if we wanted return a const reference to it).
 This means rows will be slightly more expensive to return (as there's a small amount of work to build one) and we can't return a reference to this type as it is constructed on the fly and returned by value (and vice versa when dealing with row major).

+{% raw %}

 ```c++
 // possible API